luisarizmendi/rhem-demo/docs/03-demo-preparation.md

 ### 3. Prepare APP v2 and Device v2 definitions

-1. Make the v2 changes in both device definition files (e.g., add cockpit package)
+1. Make the v2 changes in the image that you want to use in the demo, for example `kiosk` (e.g., add `tmux` package in the `Containerfile`)

+**Note**: `Microshift` image has been configured to keep always the same version number.
+You can change it by modifying the `keep_version` value to `false` in the `.buildconfig` file.

-2. Make the v2 changes in the application example (e.g., using version 9.6 intead 9.5 of the pgadmin container image)
+2. Make the v2 changes in the application example (e.g., using version 9.6 intead 9.5 of the `pgadmin` container image in `apps/compose/postgres/Containerfile`)